 I have to say, I never thought after being a DJ many, many years ago that I would ever be asked to play requests again.
 But I had a good friend tell me she really wanted me to put Billy Squire’s “Don’t Say No” album on my blog.

-Thank you Jeannette for having me scour the used record stores tring to find this album and to rediscover what a gem of an album it is.
+Thank you Jeannette for having me scour the used record stores trying to find this album and to rediscover what a gem of an album it is.